viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 Connect ck_rst to MIG's sys_rst port.
 (We leave ck_a0 unconnected for now.)

-Next, we need to add a Clocking Wizzard to generate the 200 MHz clock needed as the input Reference Clock for the MIG, and the clock for the MicroBlaze and other IPs.
+Next, we need to add a Clocking Wizard to generate the 200 MHz clock needed as the input Reference Clock for the MIG, and the clock for the MicroBlaze and other IPs.

 > [!IMPORTANT]
-> The MicroBlaze tutorials I found on the internet generally clock the MicroBlaze on 100 MHz.
+> The MicroBlaze tutorials I found on the internet generally clock the MicroBlaze at 100 MHz.
 I discovered during my testing that going higher is possible but somewhat tricky.
 The design I'm presenting here is a result of a considerable amount of "trial and error" testing.
 > For example: When I created a Clocking Wizard with a single 200 MHz output clock and used it for both the MIG Reference Clock and the MicroBlaze (including peripherals), the design worked fine with MicroBlaze instruction and data caches disabled but failed with caches enabled.
-When I switched to a Clocking Wizzard with two output clocks of the same 200 MHz frequency (one connected to the MIG Reference Clock, the other to the MicroBlaze and peripherals), everything worked fine.
+When I switched to a Clocking Wizard with two output clocks of the same 200 MHz frequency (one connected to the MIG Reference Clock, the other to the MicroBlaze and peripherals), everything worked fine.
 I'm not able to explain what the issue was when a single source clock was used.
 I can only guess that with two 200 MHz clocks, the routing is more favorable for the performance than with a single clock.
 > MicroBlaze worked for me at 200 MHz in this design because it's a simple one.
-Please expect that in more complex designs, you will need to go lover with the frequency.
+Please expect that in more complex designs, you will need to go lower with the frequency.
 > Please be aware that if you modify my design and face issues, the very first troubleshooting step is to lower the MicroBlaze frequency (and frequency of connected AXI peripherals).
 > Another troubleshooting trick is to clock the MicroBlaze and peripherals from a separate Clocking Wizard, which is not used for anything else.

-Search for "clocking" in the IP Catalog and drag Clocking Wizzard to the diagram.
-Double-click on the Clocking Wizzard to configure it.
+Search for "clocking" in the IP Catalog and drag Clocking Wizard to the diagram.
+Double-click on the Clocking Wizard to configure it.
 Go to the Clocking Options tab and select Source "No buffer" in the Input Clock Information section because the input clock is already buffered by BUFG.

 <img src="pictures/clocking_wizard1.png" title="" alt="" width="600">